-Our current operating cash balance, subsequent to the July 2014 convertible bridge first tranche, is approximately \$75,000.
+Our current operating cash balance, subsequent to the convertible bridge, is approximately \$56,000.
 The funds were predominantly used for operating expenses and purchasing.
-The Company is expecting \$900,000 in additional funding in second and perhaps third tranches.
-Based on our current operating plan we believe that we have sufficient cash, cash equivalents and short-term investment balances to last approximately through September 30, 2014 after which additional financing will be needed to continue to satisfy our obligations.
+Based on our current operating plan we believe that we have sufficient cash, cash equivalents and short-term investment balances to last approximately through November 30, 2014 after which additional financing will be needed to continue to satisfy our obligations.
 While holders of our warrants could exercise and provide cash to us during that time frame, we are not depending on that in our fundraising efforts.
-We commenced sales of our enhanced STREAMWAY in the first quarter of 2014.
+We commenced sales of our enhanced STREAMWAY FMS in the first quarter of 2014.
 Sales of this product are expected to provide additional operating revenues and cash balances that could reduce the need for additional fundraising; however, cash collections for product sales are not immediate, which may result in a delay in positive operating cash flow over the next several quarters.